 High school seniors with plans to attend Frederick Community College should apply and ask their guidance office to forward an official copy of the secondary school transcript to the Welcome & Registration Center.
 Students may wish to take either the SAT or the ACT, but neither test is required for admission to FCC.
 However, scores of 550 or higher on either section of the SAT or ACT scores of 21 or higher may exempt students from portions of assessment testing.
 Students need to submit official copies of these scores to the Welcome & Registration Center.
+FCPS students who have completed Algebra II or higher and earned a grade of A or B in their senior year are exempt from taking the math assessment.
 Completion of FCC's assessment testing is required for all high school seniors, except as noted above.
-(See assessment policy, page 101.)
+(See assessment policy, page 117.)